 It’s a huge thing in Australia and Europe.
 But not the USA.
 Why?
 Social pressures?
 Mommy and Daddy said no?
 We are scared?
 College MUST be completed ASAP after High School, no questions asked?

 Yes to all the above.
 That’s the American way.
 Going abroad is scary, it’s not the norm, mom and dad said go to college now, and that’s what happens.

 That’s what I did.
 That’s what most of my friends did.
 That’s what America does.

 Let’s change it.
 Gap years are essential to reboot your mind, body, and soul.
 Academic burnouts are so prevalent, yet a gap year could easily reset your mind and you would be ready for college.
 Not wanting that gap year at 18?
 At least take a gap year after college before you settle in that job.

 A gap year should be just as popular in the States as it is in our fellow western world countries.
 It should be a norm and not looked down on.
 DON’T listen to anyone deterring you not to go.
 If you really want it, please do it.
 It’s not “suicide” for your future or career, that’s a fib.
 Instead, it will open so many doors, please take advantage of it.

 With so many choices for universities, I’m sorry to add even more to your list, but you should definitely know that studying outside the USA is a possibility!
 From Germany to Brazil you can find yourself in a classroom on the other side of the world working towards a degree while living in a foreign country.
 Pretty cool, huh?

-Now there are probably certain requirements and things to think about before running to a college abroad, such as how the degree will transfer over to the USA and student visa obligations prior to jetting off, but I’m sure the homework will be worth it.
+Now there are probably certain requirements and things to think about before running to a college abroad, such as how the degree will transfer over to the USA and student visa obligations prior to jetting off, but I’m sure with some homework, you can figure it out.

 Oh, and did I mention the costs of these universities are often less than some fees in The States and sometimes FREE.
 Yep.
 I said Free.